LeoAJ/leoaj.github.com/_posts/2015-07-14-React-iTunes-Search.md

 #### 3. Reusable Component

-All React app are composed by React components, React components can represent a traditional UI components, thus, every components can be reuse in any places.
+All React apps are composed by React components, React components can represent a traditional UI components, thus, every components can be reuse in any places.
 I do not have to keep creating similar UI modules and maintain them again and again, all I need is one React component and it can be used everywhere.

 ### Ajax